luanrv00/tsks/README.md

 **Tip:** It's possible to combine the flags `--done` and `--context` when listing.

-### Synchronizing your tsks
+### Synchronising your tsks

 As easy as running `tsks sync`.
-This command will fetch your tsks from the API, then filter what is not synced yet from local, and then update both remote and local tsks with most recent data.
+This command will fetch your tsks from the API, then filter what is not synchronised yet from local, then update both remote and local tsks with most recent data.

 #### To be able to sync you will need to login or register an account